Asian shares, dollar walk on eggs as Fed decision looms

 Among commodities, U.S. crude prices added 0.1 percent to about $97.3 a barrel, recovering some of the previous session's 0.3 percent decline.

-Gold stabilised at around $1,229.6 an ounce, having fallen 0.8 percent overnight.
+Gold stabilized at around $1,229.6 an ounce, having fallen 0.8 percent overnight.
 The precious metal has fallen more than 26 percent this year, heading for its worst year performance since 1981.

 (Editing by Shri Navaratnam)